-Bloody Halloween Cupcakes are easy to make and deliciously spooky with raspberry jam edible fake blood (made without corn syrup!), vanilla buttercream, and soft, tender yellow cake.
+This bloody Halloween cupcakes recipe is easy to make and deliciously creepy with raspberry jam edible fake blood (made without corn syrup!), vanilla buttercream, and soft, tender yellow cake.

-This Bloody Halloween Cupcakes recipe is along the same vein as my Murder Cake (no pun intended, lol).
+These Halloween cupcakes are along the same vein as my Murder Cake (pun intended, lol).

-If you’re looking for a fun treat for a Halloween party that’s both creepy and crowd-pleasing, this is it.
+If you’re looking for a fun Halloween party treat that’s both creepy and crowd-pleasing, this is it.
 And they aren’t any more difficult to make than any other cupcakes!

 Here we have soft, tender vanilla yellow cake with a rich vanilla buttercream and raspberry jam filling that doubles as decorative edible fake blood.
 They taste like buttercream-topped raspberry jam-filled donuts.

-For how grotesque these Bloody Halloween Cupcakes look, they are absolutely delicious.
+For how grotesque these cupcakes look, they are absolutely delicious.

 - They’re perfectly spooky for Halloween.
 Ugh, blood!
 Our edible blood is made mostly of raspberry jam (without corn syrup).
-It does a surprisingly good job of simulating blood!
+It does a surprisingly good job of simulating the look of blood!

 - The taste.
-Of course these are grotesque, which makes them great for Halloween, but they’re also delicious!
-The soft, tender vanilla yellow cake pairs really well with the fruitiness of the raspberry jam (aka edible blood).
+Of course these are grotesque looking, which makes them great for Halloween, but they’re also delicious!
+The moist yellow cake pairs really well with the fruitiness of the raspberry jam (aka edible blood).
 And of course a quick and easy homemade vanilla buttercream is the icing on the cake, so to speak!
-It reminds me of a jelly donut.
+All in all, it reminds me of a frosted jelly donut.

-- How easy they are to make.
-They’re just as easy to make as any other cupcake!
+- They’re so easy to make.
+Beginner-level, friends!
+They’re just as easy to make as any other cupcake, but they’re wonderfully gory and great for Halloween.

-- Make as many as you want.
+- You can use this recipe to make as many as you want.
 This small batch recipe makes just 8 cupcakes, but it’s easy to double or triple if you need to feed a crowd.
+Make a big batch because this would be a ton of fun for a classroom Halloween party!

 Edible Fake Blood Ingredients Without Corn Syrup